Can Dogs Eat Pork Bones Safely?

 That said, there are some precautions you should take when giving your pup a pork bone.

-First, it’s essential to ensure the bone is long enough for your dog to consume; if it’s not, he could choke on it while trying to eat it.
+First, it’s essential to ensure the bone is long enough for your dog to consume; if not, he could choke on it while trying to eat it.

-Secondly, it’s essential to ensure the bone isn’t too big for your pup to chew on comfortably because he’ll swallow chunks of it without chewing and could get an intestinal obstruction from overeating at once.
+Secondly, ensuring the bone isn’t too big for your pup to chew on comfortably is essential.
+He’ll swallow chunks of it without chewing and could get an intestinal obstruction from overeating at once.

 Lastly, don’t give your dog a bone with any meat attached to it—it can spoil and cause sickness if ingested.